PostHog/posthog.com/contents/docs/integrations/python-integration.md

 ## Naming Confusion

-As our open source project [PostHog](https://github.com/PostHog/posthog) shares the same module name, we created a special `posthog-analytics` package, mostly for internal use to avoid module collision.
+As our open source project [PostHog](https://github.com/PostHog/posthog) shares the same module name, we created a special `posthoganalytics` package, mostly for internal use to avoid module collision.
 It is the exact same.

 ## How to Release
 1. Increase `VERSION` in `posthog/version.py`
+2. Update `CHANGELOG.md` with a short summary of the changes
-2. run `make release` and `make release_analytics`
+3. run `make release` and `make release_analytics`
-3. `git commit -am "Release X.Y.Z."` (where X.Y.Z is the new version)
+4. `git commit -am "Release X.Y.Z."` (where X.Y.Z is the new version)
-4. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version).
+5. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version).

 ## Thank You